-id The identifier of the CDF.
+id Identifier of the CDF.
 This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF.

-attrNum The (variable) attribute number.
+attrNum Variable attribute number.

-entryNum The zEntry number.
+entryNum zEntry number.

 The following example checks the existence of the zEntry corresponding to zVariable "MY_VAR" for the variable attribute "MY_ATTR" in a CDF.